-If you haven't given ACC your IRD number, please include any payments that aren't on your SOE in your IR 3.
+If you haven't given ACC your IRD number, please include any payments that aren't on your SOE in your IR3.

-Please use worksheet 4 "Calculating your available tax credit" on page 58 to determine your tax deductions.
+Please use worksheet 4 "Calculating your available tax credit" on page 55 to determine your tax deductions.
 This total will be added at Question 12A.
-You'll also need to complete worksheets 1 to 3 on pages 57 and 58 before you can calculate your available tax credit.
+You'll also need to complete worksheets 1 to 3 on page 52 before you can calculate your available tax credit.